Ferrocarril Chihuahua al Pacífico

 It runs 673 km, traversing the Copper Canyon, a rugged series of canyons that have led some to call this the most scenic railroad trip on the continent.
 It is both an important transportation system for locals and a draw for tourists.

 The tracks pass over 37 bridges and through 86 tunnels, rising as high as 2400 m above sea level near Divisadero (the continental divide), a popular lookout spot over the canyons.
 Each one-way trip takes roughly 16 hours.
 The track also crosses over itself to gain elevation.

-The headquarters were in turn located in Mexico City, Chihuahua and Los Mochis.

 History

-The goal was to build the shortest (1,600 miles) transcontinental railroad from Pacific coast to the Midwest.

 The concept of the railroad was officially recognized in 1880, when the president of Mexico, General Manuel González, granted a rail concession to Albert Kinsey Owen of the Utopia Socialist Colony of New Harmony, Indiana, United States, who was seeking to develop a socialist colony in Mexico.
 The railroad was actually built by Arthur Stilwell as the Kansas City, Mexico and Orient Railway, starting about 1900.

 From 1910 to 1914, Mexico North Western Railway (sp.
-Ferrocarril del Noroeste) completed the Temosachic-Casas-Grandes line.
-Kansas City, Mexico and Orient Railway completed the Chihuahua-Ojinaga section.
-Enrique Creel's Chihuahua al Pacífico railroad completed the Chihuahua-Creel section.
+Ferrocarril del Noroeste) completed the Temosachic–Casas–Grandes line.
+Kansas City, Mexico and Orient Railway completed the Chihuahua–Ojinaga section.
+Enrique Creel's Chihuahua al Pacífico railroad completed the Chihuahua–Creel section.